ruhibarkin/DSA210-Term-Project-Correlife/README.md

 By visualizing and modeling this data, the project hopes to provide actionable insights into improving balance and productivity in daily life.

 # Project Plan
-1. Data Collection
+1. Data Collection:
 Data will be collected from Iphone and internet banking

-2. Data Cleaning and Preparation
+2. Data Cleaning and Preparation:
 Data will be prepared for further usage and unnecesarry datas will be cleaned up

-3. Data Analysis
+3. Data Analysis:
 Analyze the relationship between exam preparation days and changes in other behaviors also iphone data; find the key trends.

-4. Modeling and Correlation Analysis
+4. Modeling and Correlation Analysis:
 For better analysis and understanding modeling process will play important role

-5. Visualization
+5. Visualization:
-   Drawing

 6.Reporting